Ivanholl/nikifrontend/README.md

 For development you need two terminals to start the react-app run:
 ### `npm run dev`

-To start the node backend i recomment installing nodemon as it will watch files for changes and autorecompile the same way as react-scripts do.
+To start the node backend I recommend installing nodemon as it will watch files for changes and auto recompile the same way as react-scripts do.
 ### `nodemon index.js` or `node index.js`